ow2-proactive/parent-bom/README.md

 4. Build and commit the parent-bom project, the nightly-release will generate and upload the artifact to the proactive repository, after which the new dependency can be imported into the micro-service project then.

+## Common issues

+- The Error "detached configuration" means that it cannot solve the dependencies.

+- When parent-bom will be updated, you will have to launch the parent-bom-release jenkins job to update the version on the nexus repository.

+- Be sure that activeeon repository is in your buildscript repositories in build.gradle.